 Internationalizing the Community College Experience

-recent received the coveted Simon Award given by the National Association of Foreign Student Advisors (NAFSA).
+As the international focus takes on national proportions, community colleges have received recognition and awards for their commitment to a global approach to higher education.
+According to the Cypress Creek Mirror, the Lone Star College System recently received the coveted Simon Award from the National Association of Foreign Student Advisors (NAFSA).
 The award, named for the late U.S. senator from Illinois, Paul Simon, recognizes excellence in integrating international education across college campuses.